EliasTRuud/FYS3155/README.md

 ==============================
 In this project we implement codes which we explore Stochastic Gradient Descent and optimizers for learning rate.
 Make a feed forward neural network using basic SGD and apply it to regression(Frankie) and classification problem(sklearn breast cancer).
+Then use a simplified network with no hidden layers as LogisticRegression class.

-Search for paramters: lambda and eta.
+Search for paramters: lambda and eta for regression.
 As well as layer vs nodes for classification.
+Using different activation functions: sigmoid, tanh and RELU

+Note: The Latex file was being difficult when it came to figures placement.
+Resulting in most forcing itself below most of the text.
+Tried referecing as much as possible to the figures.
+Thanks for understanding, maybe you have a easy fix.
+Tried using [!htb] etc

 ## Requirements